 I turned my neck to the left to see an artist holding a family portrait in sepia color in one hand and painting the same on ceramic tiles with another.
 It was a pleasure to see his brush move effortlessly on tiles recreating the image in shades of brown.
 A slanting stick helped him keep his hand steady while he painted.

-How they make Azulejos?
+How do they make Azulejos Tiles?

 Other ingredients are colors, glue & glaze.
 Mr. Turi says all these he gets only from Portugal.